 Ideal for colder climates, as the first rush of air right out of the shower, can be a bit of a jolt.
 This Warmrails product is 39.5 inches high and 24 inches wide, enough to hold your towels but not wide enough to take up a whole lot of space on your wall.

 Installation is easy enough; as long as you have an outlet, this will run.
 Make sure to turn it off when you’re done, as this product does not have an auto-off switch.

 This towel warmer has enough rungs to thoroughly warm your towels, and the bars do get hot to the touch.

-Thicker towels will have wildly different results compared to thinner towels, but given enough time either kind will eventually get warm.
+Thicker towels will have wildly different results than thinner towels, but given enough time, either kind will eventually get warm.

-It’s a completely metal product, with the exception being the feet and the holders on the sides, so it retains heat for longer than other materials.
-It also runs at 105 watts, to help save energy.
+It’s a completely metal product, except the feet and the holders on the sides, so it retains heat for longer than other materials.
+It also runs at 105 watts to help save energy.